vincentarelbundock/marginaleffects/README.md

 ## Motivation

-To calculate marginal effects we need to take derivatives of the regression equation.
-This can be challenging to do manually, especially when our models are non-linear, or when regressors are transformed or interacted.
+To calculate marginal effects (slopes) we need to take derivatives of the regression equation.
+To compute standard errors around slopes, predictions, contrasts, or marginal means, we need to apply the delta method.
+These operations can be challenging to do manually, especially when our models are non-linear, or when regressors are transformed or interacted.
 Computing the variance of a marginal effect is even more difficult.

 The `marginaleffects` package hopes to do most of this hard work for you.

-Many `R` packages advertise their ability to compute “marginal effects.”
-However, most of them do *not* actually compute marginal effects *as defined above*.
-Instead, they compute “adjusted predictions” for different regressor values, or differences in adjusted predictions (i.e., “contrasts”).
-The rare packages that actually compute marginal effects are typically limited in the model types they support, and in the range of transformations they allow (interactions, polynomials, etc.).

 The main packages in the `R` ecosystem to compute marginal effects are the trailblazing and powerful [`margins` by Thomas J.